NicoJanE/MariaDB/index.md

 ## ℹ️ Introduction

-This is a **Maria DB** Supporting container, by default using our default *External Docker network* settings
+This is a **Maria DB** Supporting container, by default this container uses our default External Docker network settings, to make sure containers in this network can work together.

 <details>
   <summary class="clickable-summary">